AQ-MedAI/PRGB/README.md

 ### Upcoming Updates

 1. **✅ API-based Inference**: Provide inference and verification functionalities based on APIs.
-2. **Data Quality Improvement**: The dataset is currently undergoing manual verification and will soon have a more accurate version with improved data quality and consistency.
+2. **✅ Data Quality Improvement**: The dataset is currently undergoing manual verification and will soon have a more accurate version with improved data quality and consistency.
 3. **Retrieval Testing Version**: A version specifically designed for testing retrieval systems is currently under development and will be released soon.

 ## Key Features

-- 🎯 **Multi-Model Support**: Supports multiple large language models with local vllm inference
+- 🎯 **Multi-Model Support**: Supports multiple large language models with local VLLM inference
 - 📊 **Standardized Evaluation**: Provides unified evaluation metrics and processes
 - 🔧 **Flexible Configuration**: Supports noise configuration, placeholder configuration, and other parameter adjustments
 - 🌍 **Multi-Language Support**: Supports Chinese and English dataset evaluation